Disinformation in the Russian invasion of Ukraine: Allegations of Nazism

 Experts on disinformation say that Russia's portrayal of Ukrainians as Nazis helps them justify Russian war crimes; Russia's UN representative justified the Hroza missile attack in this way.
 Historian Timothy Snyder said the Russian regime calls Ukrainians "Nazis" to justify genocidal acts against them.
 He said pro-war Russians use "Nazi" to mean "a Ukrainian who refuses to be Russian".
 Russian neo-fascist Aleksandr Dugin proposed to simply "identify Ukrainian Nazism with Russophobia".
 Dugin argued that Russia should be the only country allowed to define Ukrainian Nazism and Russophobia, in the same way that Jews have what he calls a "monopoly" on the definition of antisemitism.

 Article 16 of the Constitution of Ukraine states: "To ensure ecological safety and to maintain the ecological balance on the territory of Ukraine, to overcome the consequences of the Chernobyl catastrophe - a catastrophe of global scale, and to preserve the gene pool of the Ukrainian people, is the duty of the State".
 A number of pro-Russian online accounts have used this sentence to claim it proved Ukrainians are "fascists" and "Nazis".
 In reality, this article of the Constitution only affirms the protection for people who faced adverse health and ecological impacts of the Chernobyl nuclear disaster.
 Article 24 of the Constitution states that "There shall be no privileges or restrictions based on race, colour of skin, political, religious and other beliefs, sex, ethnic and social origin, property status, place of residence, linguistic or other characteristics".
+Ukraine has publicly condemned "all forms of Nazism, neo-Nazism, racism, racial discrimination, xenophobia, and related intolerance."

 A banner likening Russia's invasion of Ukraine to the Nazi and Soviet Invasion of Poland.

 Ukrainian officials respond that Russia's own actions in Ukraine are like those of Nazi Germany, and some commentators, including Snyder, have likened Putin's Russia to a fascist state (see Ruscism).
 Many Russian units who took part in the invasion are linked to neo-Nazism themselves, including the Rusich Group and Kremlin-sponsored Wagner Group.
 Other openly neo-Nazi groups have been involved in recruiting, training and fighting on the Russian side, such as the Russian Imperial Legion, AAST and Atomwaffen Division Russland.
 Russian far-right groups also played a major role among the Russian proxy forces in Donbas.